Last Updated on

-Simple syrups don’t just have to be used in cocktails, they can also be used in mocktails, kid’s drinks, teas, make sorbet and even use in baking!
+Simple syrups don’t just have to be used in cocktails, they can also be used in mocktails, kid’s drinks, 1960 Black Tea with Lemon, make sorbet and even use in baking!
 It is a very versatile ingredient.
 Here is our rosemary simple syrup for you to try!

 - 2 cups sugar